CityofPittsburgh/365-api/TOKEN.md

 This token is good for 6 months.

 ## Step 5: Generate an access token
-To generate a new access token, construct the following POST call, with all supplied values properly encoded and passed as query parameters:
+To generate a new access token, construct the following POST call, with all supplied values properly encoded and passed as body parameters:

-POST https://accounts.accesscontrol.windows.net/{ Tenant realm from step 2 }/tokens/OAuth/2?
+POST https://accounts.accesscontrol.windows.net/{ Tenant realm from step 2 }/tokens/OAuth/2
 >grant_type=refresh_token
->&client_id={ Client Id from step 1 }@{ Tenant realm  from step 2 }
+>&client_id={ Encoded client Id from step 1 }@{ Encoded tenant realm from step 2 }
->&client_secret={ Client secret from step 1 }
+>&client_secret={ Encoded client secret from step 1 }
 >&refresh_token={ Refresh token from step 4 }
->&redirect_uri={ Redirect URI from step 1 }
+>&redirect_uri={ Encoded redirect URI from step 1 }
->&resource=00000003-0000-0ff1-ce00-000000000000/cityofpittsburgh.sharepoint.com@{ Tenant realm from step 2 }
+>&resource=00000003-0000-0ff1-ce00-000000000000/cityofpittsburgh.sharepoint.com@{ Encoded tenant realm from step 2 }

 Fire off the POST request, and inspect the response body for the access token: